The Bruce Peninsula is a compelling place to visit.

 Although the reason for its passing from use is not known, it is speculated

-that it was not long after the appearance of the map that the Huron nation
+that shortly after the appearance of the map the Huron nation

 disappeared from the area.
 The term “Ouendiagui” or “Wendiaghy”, aptly